Watch for the 'Christmas Star' as Jupiter and Saturn come closer than they have in centuries - KION546

 Watch for the ‘Christmas Star’ as Jupiter and Saturn come closer than they have in centuries

-(CNN) -- The two largest planets in our solar system are coming closer together than they have been since the Middle Ages, and it's happening just in time for Christmas -- hence the nickname of the "Christmas Star."
+The two largest planets in our solar system are coming closer together than they have been since the Middle Ages, and it’s happening just in time for Christmas — hence the nickname of the “Christmas Star.”

 While it’s not an actual star, the two planets will certainly make a bright splash in the night sky.